mblomquist/cfd-2d-natural/README.md

 1. Clone this repository.
 2. Compile using `make`.
-3. Run it `./build/main.out`
-4. Change input parameters using the Python script.
+3. Modify input parameters using the Python script, `helper.py`, or by modifying the `input2d.txt` file.
+4. Run it `./build/main.out`

+The program will generate results files for the pressure field, the temperature field, and the velocity fields in the `output` directory.

 ## Changing Input Parameters

-Modify input parameters using the Python script `input_parameters.py`.
+In progress...

 ## Read Output Files